ElektraInitiative/libelektra/src/plugins/gpgme/README.md

 `gpgme` operates in textmode per default.
 In textmode the output of GPG is ASCII armored.

 Textmode can be disabled by setting `/gpgme/textmode` to `0` in the plugin configuration.

+## Technical Details

+### Message Format

+The encrypted values are valid PGP messages, that can be decrypted and read solely by the GnuPG binary without Elektra.